We visited the iconic O2 Arena, London, for a major sporting event and were bowled over by what a great venue it is and how much there is to do there!

 There are food and drink counters arena-side as well.
 My dd made a beeline for the candy stand.

-Similar to the Nissan experience, Sky Studios is a small area when you enter the arena where you can pose for pictures with TV superheroes or pretend to read the news.
+Sky Studios is a small area when you enter the arena where you can pose for pictures with TV superheroes or pretend to read the news.
 You wouldn’t head for the O2 just for this free activity but whilst you are there it’s fun to drop by for a few minutes.

 Not at the O2 but right next door is the Emirates Airline Cable Car that goes from the O2 over the River Thames.
 Spectacular views of London and if you don’t fancy the Up@O2 experience or have people in your group whom it wouldn’t suit, this is a good alternative.
 My children also enjoyed the small exhibition you can visit at the end and pretend to fly a plane.